The 45 Best Back to School Supplies, Lunch Boxes, Backpacks, And More For Your Kids

 22. See Kai Run Monroe

-In the parlance of the Big Lebowski, the newly rereleased Nokia 3310 might just be the phone for this place and time.
+In the parlance of the Big Lebowski, the newly rereleased Nokia 3310 might just be the back-to-school phone for kids this place and time.
 This thing has nothing more than 2G connectivity (that’s voice, text and rudimentary Internet browsing), a 2.4-inch color display, FM radio, an MP3 player and not much else.
 Why bother, you ask?
 Because your kid doesn’t actually need a Rose Gold 256GB iPhone 7 Plus.
 Available in four colors, this “dumb phone” happens to be the perfect starter device in 2017.

 24. Dino Case

-Suck UK’s Dino Case is a toothy T-Rex head with a moveable jaw that uses two gleaming rows of teeth and a muzzle carrying strap to keep carrot sticks, crust-free sandwiches, and Fruit Roll-Ups safe.
+Suck UK’s Dino Case is a toothy T-Rex head lunch box with a moveable jaw that uses two gleaming rows of teeth and a muzzle carrying strap to keep carrot sticks, crust-free sandwiches, and Fruit Roll-Ups safe.
 It’s made out of food/drink-safe plastic, weighs about a pound ⏤ in case your kid isn’t working out yet ⏤ and is recommended for ages 3 and up.